suinleelab/AIControl.jl/README.md

 - `xtxs.dup.jld` (6.0MB):
 A pre-computed transpose(X)\*X matrix of size 441 by 441.

-When you uncompress the tar.bz2 files, each requires around 6.5GB of your HDD.
-We have a subsampled version (1.4GB compressed and 4.6GB uncompressed) for those who need smaller data.
+When you extracted, all files together requires XGB.

+### For 274 ENCODE controls with duplicate reads
+We also have a subsampled version, which is validated to have comperable performance.
+- `forward.data100.reduced.dup.tar.bz2` (2.3GB):
+compressed binned (100bps) signals of forward reads for all 440 Input signals.
+- `reverse.data100.reduced.dup.tar.bz2` (2.3GB):
+compressed binned (100bps) signals of reverse reads for all 440 Input signals.
+- `xtxs.reduced.dup.jld` (6.0MB):
+A pre-computed transpose(X)\*X matrix of size 275 by 275.

+When you extracted, all files together requires XGB.

+If you really want to reduce the data size, we have a version where we remove duplicate reads.

 ## Paper
-We have a paper in BioRxiv evaluating and comparing the performance of AIControl to other peak callers.
+We have a paper in BioRxiv evaluating and comparing the performance of AIControl to other peak callers in various metrics and settings.
 **AIControl:  Replacing matched control experiments with machine learning improves ChIP-seq peak identification** ([BioRxiv](https://www.biorxiv.org/content/early/2018/03/08/278762?rss=1))

 ## How to use